 The Types of Dorm Room Bedding Sets to Look For

-So you’re all set to go to college.
+So you’re all set to go to college and you need to know how to choose the right dorm room bedding.
 You’ve thought about the books you need, you’ve thought about a job and a car- but have you thought about your bedding set?
 You probably haven’t even paid it a second thought.
 If so, you join pretty much everyone else heading off to college this year.
 And hey, admittedly, it’s not the most important thing.
 We understand.

 Well, that’s what we’re here for.
 We wanted to write this list because it might not be the most important thing in the world, but if you have a really nice bed set, it can improve your quality of life by like… 5%.
 Your room will look nicer, you’ll have better sleep at night and your various guests will better enjoy spending time in bed with you.